Promhills Cabins

 Can you provide a cot for my baby?

 No, our cabins are designed for couples and are not suitable for babies or children.
-Promhills Cabins property is adults only accommodation
+Promhills Cabins property is adults only accommodation, there are alternate local properties what welcome children

 Is there mobile phone service?

 Yes, if you are with Telstra or Optus.
 Vodafone is very patchy and limited.
 Vodafone will start to work reliably at about Loch (about an hour from us on the way back to Melbourne).
-If you are with Vodafone don't have service but need to make a call, there is a public telephone booth located out the front of the General Store.
-Vodafone smart phones can connect to our wifi, so you will not be uncontactable.
+If you are with Vodafone don't have service but need to make a call, there is a public telephone booth located out the front of the General Store or use wifi calling once connected to our guest wifi.
 However, a lot of people choose to 'switch off' while they are here to fully relax!

 What are the cooking facilities in the cabins?

-Every cabin has a two-burner cook top, an electric BBQ on the verandah, microwave, small fridge/freezer, coffee machine, kettle, toaster.
+Every cabin has a two-burner electric cook top, electric frying pan, BBQ on the verandah, microwave, fridge/freezer, coffee machine, kettle, toaster.
 They are stocked with pots, pans, crockery, cutlery and cooking utensils.

 Is there a laundry?